msvolenski/docs/content/en/docs/appstore/modules/business-events.md

 ### 4.2 Using Business Events (Studio Pro 9.24 and Above) {#two-way-be}

-Studio Pro 9.24 and above supports newer behavior of business events, sometimes called *two way* business events.
-In these versions, business events are published by an app, and one or more apps consume, or subscribe to, the events.
+Studio Pro 9.24 and above supports newer business event behaviors, sometimes called two way business events.
+In these versions, business events are published by an app and one or more apps consume, or subscribe to, the events.
 A publisher can also consume a business event of some other publishing app, and a subscriber can publish a business event to another app.

 {{% alert color="info" %}}
 If you are modelling in Studio Pro 9.18 through 9.23, go back up to [Publishing and Consuming Business Events in Studio Pro 9.18 through 9.23](#one-way-be), or learn how [migrating business event apps](#migrate-two-way-be) to Studio Pro 9.24 and above works.
 For modelling with any version, see [Modelling with Business Events](#be-modelling).{{% /alert %}}